You are here

 For dinner, we suggest a different experience, between historic reconstruction and cooking workshop.
 Domus Apicius has recovered and adapted several recipes of the Roman cuisine and offers the possibility of taking part, while having fun, in preparing the dishes that we will later eat.
 Authentic Roman cuisines to take you on a trip through time.

-If we haven't left the centre, the extensive menu of delicacies at El Peix que es Mossega la Cua or the open-air terrace of El Terrat are good options to start the evening.
+If we haven't left the centre, the open-air terrace of El Terrat is a good option to start the evening.
 Nearby are Tarragona's most popular night-life establishments: Groove, Sala Zero, El Cau, Les Golfes, and for those who like to stay up late, Sala Golfus in the Marina.
 All without moving your car.

 Sunday is an official lazy day in Tarragona.
 At around lunchtime, the terraces at the Plaça de la Font, the Plaça del Rei and the Plaça del Fòrum fill with people having an aperitif, time to go home for lunch, with the family or in one of the establishments at the Part Alta.
 Sit down, have a drink and enjoy the atmosphere.
 Also highly recommended is to take a look at the lively antiques and collectors street market in Mercería St. You will find very unusual objects and people.